visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The LocalNameSpace function tells the VisIt module to add plugin functions to the global namespace when the VisIt module is imported into a stand-alone Python interpreter.
+    The LocalNameSpace function tells the VisIt module to add plug-in functions to the global namespace when the VisIt module is imported into a stand-alone Python interpreter.
 This is the default behavior when using VisIt's cli program.